alal9000/socializer_dev/scratch.md

 today:

 1. pagination for photos gallery page x
-2. pagination for albums gallery page
+2. pagination for albums gallery page x
 3. pagination for friends page, sorted in alphabetical order
 4. set vh for footer on gallery, photo and album pages x
 5. ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages)